-In the Design window, you can use the File menu to Open a design or Open Recent, or Load a Design with Drag and Drop.
+In the Design window, you can use the File menu to Open to design or Open Recent, or Load a Design with Drag and Drop.

-Use the Insert functions to insert new or existing designs , embroideries , SuperDesigns or text A into an existing design.
+Use the Insert functions to insert new \blacksquare or existing designs \clubsuit , embroideries \P , SuperDesigns \P or text \P into an existing design.